7th March 2018

 The main crag, which is extremely popular with beginners, is Sella, where you could easily spend a whole week.
 The most common climb here is the long central ridge in the valley.
 It’s south facing, meaning you’ll get the sun during hot weather, but also sheltered, so if it does rain you’ll be covered.
 If it’s too hot, try out the north facing Pared de Rosalía, where you’ll be greeted by longer and more challenging routes.

 Costa Blanca is blessed with over 300 sunny days a year, so you’re almost guaranteed great climbing weather whenever you visit.
 Rock and Sun provide holidays to Costa Blanca all year round, so you can choose when you want to visit.
-They also offer long climbing weekends from £459, or week-long holidays from just £740.
-These prices include accommodation, airport transfers, transport to and from the crags, and even photos from your trip.
-So, all you’d need to pay for would be your flights to Alicante Airport, which you can get from around £30.00 each way.
+They also offer long climbing weekends or week-long holidays.
+Prices include accommodation, airport transfers, transport to and from the crags, and even photos from your trip.
+So, all you’d need to pay for would be your flights to Alicante Airport.

 There’s a lot of preparation needed before jetting away on a rock climbing holiday.
 Depending on which company you travel with, you’ll need to find out if you need your own climbing equipment, or whether you can rent it whilst you’re there.
 You also need to make sure you pack the correct clothing and necessities, including walking shoes or boots, a helmet, sun cream and more.